Edit in GitHubLog an issue

 Create your first Firefly API implementation

-A step-by-step guide to creating your first implementation of the Firefly API.
+A step-by-step guide for creating your first implementation with the Firefly APIs.

-The Adobe Firefly API offers a seamless way to integrate powerful creative workflows into your applications using a simple REST-based API.
-In this tutorial, we'll guide you through creating your first implementation of the Firefly API.
+Adobe Firefly APIs offer a seamless way to integrate powerful creative workflows into your applications using a simple REST-based API.
+In this tutorial, you'll be guided through creating your first implementation using the Firefly Generate Images API.

 Prerequisites